RubendeBruin/DAVE/docs/observers.rst

 ==============

 Nodes can observe other nodes.
 If node A observes node B then node A gets notified when one of the settable properties of B is changed.
+An observing node DEPENDS on the observed node

 Every Node has a list of observers which are references to other Nodes.
 This list can be empty.